nateLT/Cordova-utahcountry-parcel/README.md

 ```

 This is just to show capabilites.
 This app is using the backend to the web version in another of my repos.
+All open source cost no money to use.

 ![image1](gitimages/app1.JPG)